-- After the “Centennial Era” concluded on race day 2011, the Speedway retired their retro style Centennial Era logo, and rather than reverting back to the 1970s-2008 wheel & wing logo as some expected, they designed an updated wheel & wing logo (known here as the “Chunky logo”).
+- After the “Centennial Era” concluded on race day 2011, the Speedway retired their retro style Centennial Era logo, and rather than reverting back to the 1970s-2008 wheel & wing logo as some expected, they unveiled an updated wheel & wing logo (known here as the “Chunky logo”).
 This newer rendition had the wheel facing left, featured different fonts, and for the lack of a better term, looks more “chunky” than the predecessor.
 This version of the logo debuted at the 2011 Brickyard 400, less than two months after the 2011 Indianapolis 500, indicating the Speedway was ready to move on, and decided not to linger on the Centennial Era any further.
 As a result, the back gate sign (which kept the 1960s-2008 wheel & wing logo during the Centennial Era) had to be replaced.
 At some point after the 2011 race, but apparently no later than 2013, the panel was replaced with the new panel featuring the new “chunky” wheel & wing logo and a much bolder font for the words “GARAGE AREA.”

 - In 2012, at the traditional entrance, the Centennial Era style Gasoline Alley sign was removed (as mentioned, Centennial Era graphics were mostly retired from use during the summer of 2011), and replaced with a new one without any reference to the centennial era.
 It was a black and white sign, with bold black lettering, and two of the new IMS wing & wheel logos (one on each end).
 This sign appears to have been used in 2014 also.